- Women’s Studies

 - Psi Chi, the international honor society for psychology, Huntingdon’s chapter has been in place since the 1960s.

 - The Psychology Club.

 Assistant Professor of Psychology

-Psychology majors have continued to graduate school in a wide variety of subjects, including drug and alcohol abuse counseling, clinical psychology, marriage and family counseling, forensic psychology, school counseling and educational psychology, cultural psychology, sport psychology, law, chemistry, mathematics, medicine, and seminary.
+Huntingdon Psychology graduates have entered graduate study in a wide variety of subjects including drug and alcohol abuse counseling, clinical psychology, marriage and family counseling, forensic psychology, school counseling and educational psychology, cultural psychology, sport psychology, law, chemistry, mathematics, medicine, and seminary.
 Graduates in recent years have entered graduate or professional programs at the University of Alabama, the College of William and Mary, Marymount University, Asbury Seminary, Boston College, Duke University, University of Alabama-Birmingham, Alabama A&M, Auburn University, Troy University, Barry University, and Marquette University.

-While many of our graduates continue their education in graduate schools (approximately 80% of Psychology graduates apply to graduate school, with a near 100% acceptance rate), you can, in fact, start a career with a BA in psychology.
-Graduates of the major have careers in human relations, general counseling, college admission counseling, sales, coaching, business, and law enforcement, among other fields.
+Some graduates choose to begin working upon graduation.
+Graduates of the major have careers in human relations, human resources, general counseling, college admission counseling, sales, coaching, business, and law enforcement, among other fields.